 Download Minimal ADB and Fastboot (All Versions)

 - Minimal ADB And Fastboot V1.3.1

 - Minimal ADB And Fastboot V1.1.2

 Install the latest version of minimal ADB and Fastboot to give yourself the best chance of avoiding compatibility issues.
 If, however, the latest version isn’t working for your device, then you may want to try one of the older versions until you find one that does.

 The minimal ADB and Fastboot tool comes with some distinct advantages over its processors.

 For starters, there is no more need to set up the tool manually like you would’ve had to have done before—all you have to do this with minimal version is run the setup file and it automatically installs itself, usually to the C:Program Files/Minimal ADB and Fastboot folder.

 Secondly, the full package you download for minimal ADB and Fastboot is incredibly small in comparison to the older files.
-(The entire Android SDK used to take nearly an hour to download onto a computer and would use several hundred MB’s worth of hard disk space while it was at it.
-The new minimal version, though, is pretty much just like installing a small driver package on your computer: over within seconds—thanks to being roughly 2 MB’s in size—and so small you will barely notice it’s on your computer.)
+The entire Android SDK would take nearly an hour to download onto a computer and use several hundred MB’s worth of hard disk space.
+The new minimal version, though, is the equivalent of a small driver package: installing is over within seconds, thanks to being roughly 2 MB’s in size, and so small you will barely notice it.